 On the one hand, governance is not a set of rules or activities but a process.
 It refers to the decision-making process within all groups in the social, political, economic, or private.

 Governance aims, secondly, to facilitate participation in the definition of public policies, their implementation by multiple players who have neither the same interests nor the same modes of regulation: States, devolved administrations, enterprises, associations of people.

-Democratic governance is conceived as the art of government by articulating the business at different spatial scales, from local to global, regulating relationships within society and coordinating the involvement of multiple actors.
-It is not only helping to reform states but also to help their companies to rethink their management practices and to define themselves a model for regulating pro-active, best suited to their own challenges.
+Democratic governance is conceived as the art of government by articulating the business at different spatial scales, from local to global, regulating relationships within society, and coordinating the involvement of multiple actors.
+It is not only helping to reform states but also to help their companies to rethink their management practices and to define themselves as a model for regulating pro-active, best suited to their own challenges.